zaboople/essay/Software/OOP.md

 This `st.insert()` creates a kind of namespacing; when reading this, I know where to look for `insert()` (as does the compiler) because the syntax clearly indicates that it is part of the SuperTree struct itself.
 If there are other inserts in scope, we've eliminated scope ambiguity about which one is being used.
 This is our most complex syntax enhancement so far, but it's still quite reasonable.

-Now we can call SuperTree a "class" and `insert()` a "method" as per object-oriented parlance, and we've achieved the bare minimum and essence of OOP.
+Now we can call SuperTree a "class", and call `insert()` a "method" as per object-oriented parlance, and we've achieved the essence of OOP.
 We could also use `private` on some of these methods to enforce their scope down to the class itself, which is a common practice; for example we might have a `checkInit()` method that verifies certain initialization parameters, called by only some of the other methods in our class.

 Additional features like method overloading and inheritance are interesting and worth having, but less important.